b12io/orchestra/docs/source/getting_started.rst

 something more robust in production, of course), and navigate to ``http://127.0.0.1:8000/orchestra/app`` in your favorite browser.

 If you see the Orchestra sign-in page, your setup is working!
-Logging in as the demo user we set up above should show you a dashboard with no available tasks.
+If you loaded the simple workflow's sample data above, logging in as its user (username ``demo``, password ``demo``) should show you a dashboard with no available tasks.

 .. _demo-section: